Insights Accounting

 Payroll services in Sharjah sit across three regulatory frameworks: federal employment law under Federal Decree-Law No. 33 of 2021, the federal Wage Protection System (WPS) run by MoHRE and the UAE Central Bank, and the zone-specific employment regimes across SAIF Zone, Hamriyah, Sharjah Publishing City, Shams and SRTI Park.
 For an SME owner, the practical translation is simple.
 Payroll is no longer “calculate the salaries and pay them.”
 It is a compliance function with audit trail, inspection readiness and visa-renewal exposure attached.

 This guide is for founders, finance directors and HR managers of Sharjah SMEs picking a payroll provider in 2026: what the federal and Sharjah frameworks require, where the common errors hide, what outsourced payroll should cost, and how to choose a provider that knows your zone.
+Most of the payroll outsourcing services in Sharjah advertise the same monthly deliverables, so the useful questions are about the zone you actually employ in — SAIF Zone Sharjah, Hamriyah, SEDD mainland — and whether the provider has filed there before.

 Salary calculation is the easy part, compliance is where it bites